METHODS I PROCESS

 Fascinated with how the material and non-material are interconnected and interdependent ecosystems of matter, my work strives to visualize the abstractness of universal arrangements that connect us, while presenting non-linear narratives that play with the ideas of context, reality and the perception of both.
 Utilizing the methodology of material complicity, I listen to, follow and allow material agency to arrive at hidden narratives and histories embedded in the media and materials that continue to define, disguise and determine our cultural and individual identities.

-Looking at the intersection of drawing & textiles, perfect metaphors for the networks and systems that constitute the interwoven and layered nature of our global environment, my work takes an interdisciplinary and theoretical approach to the tradition of landscape.
-Practice-led research often combines the use of data and working with reclaimed goods to consider the ecological realities of the Anthropocene while critiquing the spectacle of consumerism.
+Looking at the intersection of ecology, drawing & textiles, I am now working to escape metaphorical narratives that keep us complicit to colonial, capitalist and patriarchal systems that privilege certain human and non-human bodies over the social, economic, political and environmental well-being of others.
+Taking an interdisciplinary and theoretical approach to the tradition of landscape, my practice-led research often combines the use of data and working with reclaimed goods to consider the ecological realities of the Anthropocene while critiquing the spectacle of consumerism.

 Currently researching unmaking as a creative act, I have begun to explore how methods of deconstruction and removal can transform the old into the new, the manufactured into the raw or reconfigure narrow understandings of space and place.
 To read more about my research into unmaking, visit my profile at Queen's University.